bmwillett/topological-recommendations/README.md

 - **Feature model:** directly extract features from the order data.
 Here we extract features such as total product orders across all users, average position in cart, and so on.

-From these models, we assemble our two main models;
+From these models, we assemble our two main models:

 - **Model A:** We concatenate the outputs of the three models above and feed the result into a dense neural network.
 In our case, the network